prudhvid/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 To train the model, I used Adam Optimizer with batch size of 128 and with 10 epochs.
 The training occurs in two passes, first pass with learning rate - 0.001 and second with learning rate - 0.0001.
 The keep probabilty for the dropouts is assigned to be 0.6.
 Adam optimizer optimizes to reduce the cross entropy of the model.

-####4.
-Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
-Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
-Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
-Perhaps your solution involved an already well known implementation or architecture.
-In this case, discuss why you think the architecture is suitable for the current problem.
+#### 4. The approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.

 My final model results were:
 * training set accuracy of 99.5